CS102-Classroom-Notes-and-Assignments/quiz-1-practice/ReadMe.md

 # Practice Quiz
 ## Lesson-1

-1. What are the commands to create a folder "hello", enter the folder, create a file "hello.txt", then list the contents of the folder "hello"?
+1. What are the unix commands to create a folder "hello", enter the folder, create a file "hello.txt", then list the contents of the folder "hello"?
-2. What is the command to edit a file?
+2. What is the unix command to edit a file?
 3. What is the file extension for a bash script file? a c file?
 4. How do you compile a c file?
 What does compiling a c file mean?
 5. What is Github used for?
 What is version-control?